 Vizsla has an option to acquire 100 per cent of the newly consolidated 9,386.5-hectare Panuco district in southern Sinaloa, Mexico, near the city of Mazatlan.
-The option allows for the acquisition of over 75 kilometres of total vein extent, a 500-tonne-per-day mill, 35 kilometres of underground mines, tailings facilities, roads, power and permits.
+The option allows for the acquisition of over 75 km of total vein extent, a 500-tonne-per-day mill, 35 km of underground mines, tailings facilities, roads, power and permits.

 We seek Safe Harbor.